yomotsu/gl-slideshow/readme.md

 ## APIs

-After you made an instance, you can control using following methods.
+After you made an instance, you can control using the following methods.
 For more detail, see [APIs example](http://yomotsu.github.io/GLSlideshow.js/examples/apis.html)

 - `instance.pause()`